Kermalis/VGMusicStudio/README.md

 * Add SquareWave sweeping
 * Add KEYSH
 * Add "note off with noise" for SquareWaves
-* Add base note (especially for drums)
-* Fix minor popping (I think it's loop points)
-* Fix notes deciding not to play at all
+* Fix commands deciding not to work sometimes (idek)
 * Make MusicPlayer a singleton